ohait/rfid-scanner/doc/scanner_protocol.md

 ```
 After the scanner found 1 or more RFID tags, it will send a request to the server with a header and one or more records.

+records might contains rfid tags related to items, or shelf tags.

+each tags following a shelf tag belongs to that shelf, and not the initial shelf value.

+for a shelf, the data will contains `SHELF#shelf.name.here`

+# RESPONSE

 The server might respond with:

 ## NOOP